stas7341/pch-kartinatv/README.txt

              On first channel = PGUP
     RIGHT  = Go to last channel displayed on the screen On last channel = PGDOWN
-    PGUP   = go one page up
+    PGUP   = Go one page up
-    PGDOWN = go one page down
+    PGDOWN = Go one page down
     MENU   = Go to channel 1
     1-7    = Go to channel 10,20,30,40,50,60 or 70
     ENTER  = Play the channel